spryker/spryker-docs/docs/scos/dev/technical-enhancement-integration-guides/integrating-product-cms-blocks.md

     link: docs/scos/dev/module-migration-guides/migration-guide-cmsblockgui.html
 ---

-Product CMS blocks are embedded in the product template, and you can specify the exact product pages to show the block on.
+Product blocks are CMS blocks that are embedded in the product template and rendered on product details pages of selected products.

-To integrate product CMS block, follow the steps:
+To integrate product blocks, follow the steps:

 1. Install the CMS Block Product Connector module using Composer: